Archive

 XXV Congress and Symposium of DIMK Serbia, Tara, October 2011.
 Prof. Dr. Zoran Grdić was elected president of the Society.

-XXVI Congress and Symposium of DIMK Serbia, Vrnjačka Banja, October 2014.
+XXVI Congress and Symposium of DIMK Serbia, Vrnjačka banja, October 2014.
 Prof. Dr. Dragica Jevtić was elected president of the Society

 XXVII Congress and Symposium of DIMK Serbia, Vršac, October 2017.
 Prof. Dr. Dragica Jevtić was re-elected president of the Society.